AdamSwanwick/Bio/README.md

 # Bio
 All About Me
-Hi my name is # Adam#, these are my very first steps into the world of coding.
+Hi my name is Adam, these are my very first steps into the world of coding.